prenda-school/design-system/README.md

 ## Development

-Install packages in root dir then run `npm run storybook`.
+Install packages in root dir using `nvm use && npm i` then run `npm run storybook`.
 Navigate to `localhost:6006`.
 If a component you are working on doesn't have a story then you can add one in the `/stories/`.

 Implement components in `/src`.